mowbraysuburbs/Employee-Leave-Period-Opt/README.md

 	key = 'insert your own API key here'
 ```

-- Choose the number of leave days you would like to use
+- Choose the number of leave days you would like to use (Note, must be greater than zero!)
 - The year is automatically set to the current year but can be changed if needed
 ```python
 #input parameters